 I will run a vigorous, professional and effective campaign.
 I will spend the next 3 ½ months talking to voters at their doors and I am confident after the Primary in June that I will be the nominee of the Democratic Party.

-I invite you to visit my website at www.ivey4nvad20.org to learn more, and contact me directly at email@example.com or on my cell at 702-460-3150, to discuss the any issues or concerns you may have.
+I invite you to visit my website at www.ivey4nvad20.org to learn more, and contact me directly at firstname.lastname@example.org or on my cell at 702-460-xxxx, to discuss the any issues or concerns you may have.

 I look forward to having an opportunity to discuss particular issues you represent in Nevada, and how we can mutually benefit one another.